 Prep the Day Before…

 To save yourself some time, reduce overwhelm, and have a few moments to actually enjoy Thanksgiving you can prepare some of the dishes the day before.
-You can also prep the vegetables for the many of these dishes so she don’t spend loads of time chopping on Thanksgiving Day.
+You can also prep the vegetables for many of these dishes so you don’t spend loads of time chopping on Thanksgiving Day.

 The pumpkin pie bars, apple crisp, and pumpkin soup can be made the day before.